 The Markerwadden is a new area for nature, but also for people.
-The islands are very easily accessible.
+The islands are easily accessible.
 Natuurmonumenten considers it important that the islands are accessible to people.
-This was well thought through during the project.
+This was carefully thought through during the project.
 For example, the harbor mouth is wide enough to moor and there is a beautiful beach 800 meters behind the harbor.
 There are hiking trails, deck paths, bird hides and a lookout tower with a view of the beautiful nature.

 The Marker Wadden Harbor Island is open to the public.
 The harbor can be reached with your own boat, or by means of a ferry that makes occasional departures from Lelystad.
 There are also charter ships that offer day trips.

-The islands are still under construction, but Haveneiland has been open to the public since September 2018.
+Haveneiland has been open to the public since September 2018.
 Discover this new habitat for plants, insects, fish and birds.
 A natural paradise where you can enjoy a new beach, new hiking trails and new bird watching spots.